Summary of FreeWave radios and networking

 Summary of FreeWave radio modems and networking

-NOTE: The outdated and offensive "master-slave" terminology has been replaced with "Access point (AP) - Station/Endpoint (STA)" in all instances, but will still remain in the configuration software when implemented
+NOTE: The outdated and offensive "master-" terminology has been replaced with "Access point (AP) - Station/Endpoint (STA)" in all instances, but will still remain in the configuration software when implemented

 The FreeWave DGR-115H is a spread spectrum radio operating in the 902-928 MHz frequency range.
 It does not require license for operation when used without an in-line amplifier.
 The FreeWave DGR-115H is used in conjuction with an antenna, either omnidirectional or directional.
 We have successfully used the DGR-115H with a directional 12dB Yagi antenna (directional) on distances up to 60 km.